smithrockmaker/Barca22/_sources/random/Bruce.md

 **[Co-mida](https://www.model.barcelona/en/co-mida-connecting-plants-and-communities)** How to connect plants and communities through design and digital technologies?
 CO-mida is a 3D printed wall for food and energy production, co-designed by IAAC with the local community and installed in ConnectHort, where the event will take place.
 The event will consist of the wall presentation and a roundtable with experts talking about co-design, new technologies, digital fabrication and urban ecology.
 The roundtable will be moderated by Chiara Farinea (IAAC) and Elisabetta Carnevale (IAAC).
 This is at ConnectHort which is just down Independencia near the beach.
 Preregistration is needed through [this webpage](https://iaac.net/barcelona-architectures-festival/).
 The round table event is at **15:00** on the 7th.

+[Domesticidad a la Intemperie](https://www.model.barcelona/en/domesticidad-la-intemperie) This is perhaps a discussion/presentation from **19:30 - 20:30** at Plaça Reial, 08002 Barcelona.
+The five case studies are private houses that incorporate a dialogue between nature, artifact and life from the design process to inhabitation.
+Although these are well-known houses, Ricardo Devesa's approach makes us discover a new dimension and rethink our relationship with our natural and architectural environment.

 #### 8/5 Sunday

 [The Way](https://www.model.barcelona/en/way-medium) is an immersive VR data experience.
 VR heaadsets will be provided and the event is free.
 The location is Carrer Ample, 21 from **11:00 to 16:00**.
 Not sure this is high on my list but seems interesting if other events don't take precedence